klean2050/EEG_CrossModal/README.md

-# EEG ~ Music Cross Modal Retrieval
+# EEG ~ Music Cross Modal Learning
 [ICASSP 2022 Submission] Project on Affective Cross-Modal Learning between EEG and Musical Stimuli.

 To run, you must have the DEAP Dataset, stored into `data/` folder.
 We provide pre-trained music embeddings.